astuyve/astuyve.github.io/_posts/2024-03-24-ultimate-lambda-secrets-guide.md

 [Nick Frichette](https://twitter.com/Frichette_n), [Alex DeBrie](https://twitter.com/alexbdebrie), and [Aidan Steele](http://awsteele.com/) also helped review this, thanks friends!

-If you like this type of content please subscribe to my [blog](https://aaronstuyvenberg.com) or reach out on [twitter](https://twitter.com/astuyve) with any questions.
+If you like this type of content please subscribe to my [blog](https://aaronstuyvenberg.com) or follow me on [twitter](https://twitter.com/astuyve) and send me any questions or comments.
 You can also ask me questions directly if I'm [streaming on Twitch](twitch.tv/aj_stuyvenberg) or [YouTube](https://www.youtube.com/channel/UCsWwWCit5Y_dqRxEFizYulw).